janKekanSan/jankekansan.github.io/pages/sona/index.md

 </details>

-## kama sona (learning)
+## [o kama sona]{.tokipona} (Learn Toki Pona!)

-This is my Toki Pona lessons series, **Learn Toki Pona!** Each lesson is like the chapter of a book!
-They are long and detailed.
+This is my Toki Pona lessons series, **Learn Toki Pona!** Each lesson is like the chapter of a book, long and detailed.
 Each one has important info to absorb.
 Be patient, and learn well!
-If you're looking for a specific topic, the secondary lists link to them in the lesson!

-**lipu sona (Lesson pages)**

 ::: info